l-qing/vim-rhubarb-gitlab/README.markdown

 If [fugitive.vim][] is the Git, rhubarb_gogs.vim is the Hub.
 Here's the full list of features:

-* Enables `:Gbrowse` from fugitive.vim to open GitHub URLs.
+* Enables `:Gbrowse` from fugitive.vim to open Gogs URLs.

 * Sets up `:Git` to use [`hub`](https://github.com/github/hub) if installed rather than `git`.

-* In commit messages, GitHub issues, issue URLs, and collaborators can be omni-completed (`<C-X><C-O>`, see `:help compl-omni`).
+* In commit messages, Gogs issues, issue URLs, and collaborators can be omni-completed (`<C-X><C-O>`, see `:help compl-omni`).
 This makes inserting those `Closes #123` remarks slightly easier than copying and pasting from the browser.